Syong0506/3K_reducer_parameter_analysis_tool/README.md

 # 3K reducer parameter analysis tool manual

-Contents
-1. Introduction
-    1. Program Purpose
-    2. Program Type

-2. How to use
-    1. Gear Dimensions Version
-    2. Gear Ratio Version
-    3. Module Version

-3. Precautions for Use
-    1. Program Stopping

-4. Other inquiries

 # 1. Introduction
 ### A. Program Purpose
 It is a parameter analysis program for the optimal design of a 3K type compound planetary gear reducer to reduce the optimal design time due to the repetition of planetary gear reducer design and dynamic analysis.